Jump to section

 But it’s not always easy to spot toxic or destructive leaders, even if it seems obvious in hindsight.

-Let’s take a look at what toxic leadership can look like and how you can deal with a toxic leader to thrive in your place of work.
+Let’s take a look at what toxic leadership can look like and how you can deal with a toxic leader, and their toxic traits, to thrive in your place of work.

 What is toxic leadership?

-The toxic leadership definition is as follows: a type of leadership that is destructive to members of a team and the overall workplace.
+Toxic leadership is a type of leadership that is destructive to members of a team and the overall workplace.
 It’s a selfish abuse of power on the part of the leader.

 What are the effects of toxic leadership?

 Toxic leadership and bad leadership qualities have an impact on everyone who works with the leader who exhibits these toxic traits.

 A study from the University of Manchester surveyed 1,200 people to discover the effects of toxic leadership, which included: